jupiterleo1/35mm-Lens-Converter/README.md

 Styling CSS:

 1. Flexbox for container and layout.
-2. Background image fr pexels.com
+2. Background image from pexels.com
 3. Pseudo class :active for calculate button.
 4. Background-color for +/- button.